OlaShu112/HMS/README.md

+# OLADOTUN OGUNDARI

 # HMS

 An HMS (Hospital Management System) project built with PHP and AJAX is a web-based application designed to manage various aspects of hospital operations.
-This system aims to streamline the hospital's processes, including patient registration, appointment scheduling, etc.
+This system aims to optimize the hospital's processes, including patient registration, appointment scheduling, and more.

+$servername = "localhost:3307"; //servername
+$username = "root"; // DB username
+$password = ""; // DB password
+$dbname = "hms"; // database name

+localhost can be changed in db.php

-## Installation
+## Installation if needed

 ### Step 1
 Install Xammp

 ### Step 2
-Run Apache and Mysql server -- From Xammp Control
+Run Apache and Mysql server -- From Xampp Control

 ![App Screenshot](https://i.postimg.cc/wvpcSvTw/image.png)